Sneedville, Tennessee: History

 Settlement began in the 1790s, following the American Revolutionary War, as migrants moved into the area from the Piedmont frontiers of Virginia and North Carolina.
 Such migrants had formed families in colonial Virginia.
-Among them was a multi-racial group of settlers who became known as Melungeons.
-They have been documented as having primarily European and sub-Saharan African ancestry.
-They also have a lesser amount of Native American heritage.
+Among them was a biracial group of settlers who became known as Melungeons.
+They have been documented as having primarily European and Black African ancestry.

 The county historical society asserts that French traders noted encountering the Melungeons in the late 1600s in the area that is now east Tennessee.
 Such early settlement is not supported by the research of Edward Price, a cultural geographer who wrote a 1950 dissertation on the Melungeons; Dr. Virginia DeMarce, a professional genealogist; and Paul Heinegg, a genealogist; each of whom has documented the migration of ancestors of the first families known as Melungeon from Virginia and North Carolina in the late eighteenth century.

 When Hancock County was formed from parts of Hawkins and Claiborne counties in the 1840s, Greasy Rock was chosen as the county seat.
 The city was renamed in honor of William Henry Sneed (1812-1869), a Confederate and attorney from Knoxville who helped legally defend the new county when several residents sued in an attempt to block its creation.